DeschampsJ/docker/README.md

 Having an odd number of managers (3 in this case) helps in making decisions without tiebreakers.
 Managers focus on managing the cluster, while workers handle running applications, providing clear roles and responsibilities.

-On the Node 1 wich will be the leader, be sure you find the IP address that will be used by your node to communicate with others.
+On the Node 1 which will be the leader, be sure you find the IP address that will be used by your node to communicate with others.
 On this lab, it's the one starting by 192.168.
 Then initialise the swarm with this address:
 ```bash
 docker swarm init --advertise-addr 192.168.x.xx